roychowdhuryresearch/Omni-iEEG/README.md

 To evaluate the model, you can use `omni_ieeg/channel_model/benchmark/evaluation_channel.py` to perform the evaluation on segment-based models, and use `omni_ieeg/channel_model/benchmark/evaluation_event.py` to perform the evaluation on event-based models.

 ### Exploratory Tasks
 There many potential tasks you can perform on the dataset.
-We provide a example anatomical location classification tasks in `omni_ieeg/exploratory_model`.
+We provide script to run anatomical location classification tasks in `omni_ieeg/exploratory_model/anatomical` and ictal/interictal, sleep/awake classification tasks in `omni_ieeg/exploratory_model/ictal_sleep`.
 It contains very similar structure as in the channel-level model.